‘Jesus forgives me:’ Prosecutors say South Milwaukee man stabbed woman in wheelchair 116 times

 The fatal stabbing happened on Friday, Jan.
 11 near 5th Avenue and Clark Avenue in South Milwaukee.

-According to a criminal complaint, police responded to a lower unit at a four-unit apartment building, where they found the 62-year-old female victim lying motionless in her wheelchair — covered in blood, “appeared to be partially disemboweled.”
+According to a criminal complaint, police responded to a lower unit at a four-unit apartment building, where they found the 62-year-old female victim lying motionless in her wheelchair -- covered in blood, who "appeared to be partially disemboweled."

 Meanwhile, the complaint said Afolayan came downstairs "holding a blood-covered white undershirt."
 He was arrested.